 Like Confucianism, Daoism emerged during China’s Warring States period, and its specific recommendation for ending social chaos was that we should imitate nature and go back to the primitive tradition of China before the appearance of kings and feudal systems.
-Tradition credits the founding of Daoism to a figure named Lao-tzu, literally meaning “master Lao.”
+Tradition credits the founding of Daoism to a figure named Lao-tzu (Laozi), literally meaning “master Lao.”
 But virtually nothing concrete is known about him, and some modern scholars argue he was created by early Daoists as a kind of rival to Confucius.
-Tradition also credits him with composing Daoism’s most important text, the Dao De Jing, which literally means The Book of the Way and its Power.
+Tradition also credits him with composing Daoism’s most important text, the Dao de Jing (Tao te Ching), which literally means The Book of the Way and its Power.
 According to one story, as Lao-tzu was leaving his home town, the city gatekeeper was sorry to see the great master go and asked that he write a book of his views by which people could remember him.
-Lao-tzu sat down on the spot and composed the Dao De Jing.
-Although tradition dates the Dao De Jing at around 450 BCE, scholars today place it at around 300 BCE based on its literary style.
+Lao-tzu sat down on the spot and composed the Dao de Jing.
+Although tradition dates the Dao de Jing at around 450 BCE, scholars today place it at around 300 BCE based on its literary style.
 The work is an anthology of sayings compiled to instruct kings on government; specifically it recommends that kings should rule through an extreme “hands off” policy, allowing social events to conform to nature.

 When Chuang-tzu was about to die, his disciples indicated their wish to give him a grand burial.
 He replied, “I will have heaven and earth for my coffin and its shell; the sun and moon for my two round symbols of jade; the stars and constellations for my pearls and jewels; and all things assisting as the mourners.
 Will not the provisions for my burial be complete?
 What could you add to them?”
 [Ibid, 32]

 The notion of the Dao is the central concept in Daoism.
 Literally the term means “way” or “path”, but it more specifically refers to the fundamental ordering principle behind nature, society, and individual people.
+It is the ultimate reality of the cosmos, and one English version of the Dao de Jing even translates the word "Dao" as "God", though is probably not the best choice.
 An initial obstacle to understanding the concept of the Dao is that it has an unspeakable mystical quality and cannot be defined.
 We see this in the opening and most famous passage of the book:

-Another passage early on in the Dao De Jing states that the indescribable nature of the Dao is like an empty vessel, which we should never try to fill with concrete descriptions that will invariably misrepresent it:
+Another passage early on in the Dao de Jing states that the indescribable nature of the Dao is like an empty container, which we should never try to fill with concrete descriptions that will invariably misrepresent it: